marcosroberto1808/vagrant-devops-env/README.md

 ### How to start

-To start the vagrant box:
+To start all 3 vagrant boxes (devops, jenkins, dev) at once:

 `vagrant up`

+To start specific box:

+`vagrant up devops`

-To access the vagrant box:
+To access specific box:

-`vagrant ssh`
+`vagrant ssh devops`

-To destroy the vagrant box:
+To destroy all vagrant boxes:

 `vagrant destroy`

+To destroy specific box:

+`vagrant destroy devops`

-To stop the vagrant box:
+To stop all vagrant boxes:

 `vagrant halt`